bubtroniq/weather-app/README.md

 ## User Stories

 ### New Site Users
+- As a new site user, I want to easily understand the main purpose of the site so that I can quickly decide whether I want to explore it more.
 - As a new site user, I would like to be able to find information about weather in a specific location.
+- As a new site user, I want to check their social media so that I can determine whether they are trustworthy.

 ### Returning Site Users
 - As a returning site user, I would like to find weather information easy and fast.